kevinsea/Insight-Wiki-Stage/Opening Connections.md

 	database.Connection().QuerySql("SELECT * FROM Beer", Parameters.Empty);

 ## ConnectionStringSettings.Open ##
-Converts a ConnectionStringSettings object to a SqlConnection and opens it. *NOTE: This currently assumes that you want a SqlConnection.*
+Converts a ConnectionStringSettings object to a SqlConnection and opens it.

 	ConnectionStringSettings database = ConfigurationManager.ConnectionStrings["MyDatabase"];

-	// get an open connection from the ConnectionStringSettings using (SqlConnection c = database.Open())
+	// get an open connection from the ConnectionStringSettings using (var c = database.Open())
 	{
 		c.QuerySql("SELECT * FROM Beer", Parameters.Empty);
 	}

-## SqlConnectionStringBuilder.Connection ##
+## DbConnectionStringBuilder.Connection ##
-Converts a SqlConnectionStringBuilder to a SqlConnection.
+Converts a DbConnectionStringBuilder to a DbConnection.
+The type of connection is detected from the type of the builder.

 	SqlConnectionStringBuilder database = new SqlConnectionStringBuilder(connectionString);
 	// make other changes here